bytangle/candidate-test/README.md

-ROUTE IMPLEMENTATION LOGIC (2)

---- Create an Endpoint that takes a string as input through path param and returns the length of the longest substring without repeating characters.
---- 1. it's guarded and expects ACCESS-KEY in the header and validates it

-For example: given the input "abcabcbb", the longest substring without repeating characters is "abc", so the function should return 3.
-Another example is "bbbbb", where the longest substring is "b", and the function should return 1.
+# TASKS

+1. The server is not running due to an export issue.
+Please find and fix (hint: the issue is in auth.module.ts)
+2. The validate route handler in app.controller.ts is not setup well, complete the setup and test that it works
+3. Add guard to the `customers/loans-summary` to check X-ACCESS-KEY in the header and ensure it equals 12345 before someone can access the route
+4. Complete the implementation for the `getCustomersLoanApplicationSummaries` app.service.ts method to return the customerId, customerName & the totalLoanApplicationAmount of the customer using aggregation pipeline, (hint, u can use group, lookup, sum)